 - Consequently, you will see the following result of the average days in Excel.

 In this article, we’ve covered 2 handy methods to calculate average days in Excel.
 We sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
-If you have any questions, comments, or recommendations, kindly leave them in the comment section below.
+Additionally, If you have any questions, comments, or recommendations, kindly leave them in the comment section below.

-- How to Calculate Exponential Moving Average in Excel
+- How to Calculate 5 Star Rating Average in Excel

-- Calculate Percentage above Average in Excel (3 Easy Ways)
+- How to Calculate Average Growth Rate in Excel

-- Calculate Running Average in Excel (3 Ideal Examples)
+- How to Calculate Weekly Average in Excel

-- How to Calculate Average Numbers in Excel (9 Handy Methods)
+- How to Calculate Monthly Average from Daily Data in Excel